Cryptopeppe/blog/content/overview/CX Overview.it.md

 }
 ```

-In the example above, the call to *advance* in the *main* function
+Nell'esempio precedente, manca un argomento  nella chiamata a *advance* nella funzione *main*.
-lacks one argument.
 If one queries the affordance system, the system
 should enlist, among other things, an action similar to:

 ```